iPad Mini 2 review - small tablet, smaller price, now £239

 The real beauty of the iPad Mini's design is that it fits so comfortably in one hand.
 Although the iPad Air slimmed down a lot from the previous full-size iPad, it's still really a two-handed device.
 If you primarily use the iPad on commutes or other places where two-handed operation isn't so comfortable, this is definitely the model for you.

 The only thing 'missing' from the tablet is the TouchID fingerprint reader, which was launched with the iPhone 5S.
 When we first saw TouchID, we thought that Apple would be keen to roll it out to all of its products, but neither the iPad Mini 2 nor the iPad Air have this sensor.
 In fact, it's only just appeared on the newly announced iPad Mini 3 and iPad Air 2, which launched in October 2014.
 The iPad Mini 2, meanwhile, makes do with just the usual Home button.
-Not having the fingerprint reader isn't a huge loss, but it's just a bit of tech we thought we'd see a little earlier on Apple's iPad range.
+A fingerprint is a nice bit of tech to have, and not just because it makes it quicker to unlock the tablet.

 iPad Mini 2 screen